 - Write the check card number or the confirmation number (from telephone or Internet checking) in ink on the license tag next to the notch.

 Checking Bear, Deer, Elk, and Turkey

-- Bear, deer, elk, and turkey must be checked by all hunters, including license-exempt hunters, upon vehicle transport of the carcass or at the conclusion of legal hunting hours, whichever occurs first and without unnecessary delay.
+- All bear, deer, elk, and turkey must be checked by all hunters, including license-exempt hunters, upon vehicle transport of the carcass or at the conclusion of legal hunting hours, whichever occurs first and without unnecessary delay.

 - Deer must be checked at either a check station, or by using the telephone or Internet checking system.
 All deer killed after the first Saturday in January must be checked by telephone or Internet.

-- Spring turkeys must be checked using the telephone or Internet checking system.
+- Spring turkeys must be checked using the telephone or Internet checking systems.